Restorer of Streets – Isaiah 58

 When we come to God in our lives, we begin to look at ourselves in a different way.
 The Holy Spirit within us begins to gently point out some of our thoughts, actions and habits that do not line up with Christ-centered living.
-If we are willing, He then helps us to change by experiencing a life transition as, inch by inch and piece by piece, we surrender to Him.
+If we are willing, He then helps us to change, inch by inch and piece by piece, as we surrender these shortcomings to Him.

 This does not mean we will no longer have any fun.
-Ideally, we will experience a lot more fun, just in a healthier and more positive way, and with a lot less destruction of ourselves and others along the way.
+Ideally, we will experience a lot MORE fun, just in a more positive way, and with a lot less destruction of ourselves and others along the way.

-One of the first things we often notice that needs changing is our language.
-It becomes pretty obvious that a habitual foul mouth or constant stream of unclean words will not lead to a peaceful atmosphere.
-With God’s help, we begin to clean these habits up.
+One of the first things we often notice that needs to change is our speech.
+It becomes pretty obvious after we have turned to God that a habitual foul mouth or constant stream of unclean words will not lead to a peaceful atmosphere.
+With the Lord’s help, we (sometimes slowly) begin to clean up these habits.

 9…“If you take away the yoke from your midst,

-There are many types of yokes that people bear, many of which were described in the previous meditation.
-But one that comes to mind here is the control that we often try to put on others.
-That is one type of harmful yoke that I can directly influence in its removal.
+There are many types of yokes that people bear, some of which were described in the previous meditation from Isaiah 58.
+But one that comes to my mind here is the control that we might try to put on others.
+That is one type of harmful yoke that I CAN remove.

-There are many ways we can try to control people, including manipulation, intimidation, or silent scorn.
-We can use various forms of fear to try to keep their behavior in line with our wishes.
-These techniques may work for a while, but eventually they will blow up in our faces and cause quite a bit of harm, and resentment from all parties.
+There are many ways we might try to control people, including manipulation, intimidation, or silent scorn.
+We can use various forms of fear to try to keep their behavior in line with our desires and wishes.
+These techniques may work for a while, but eventually they will fail, and cause quite a bit of harm, leading to resentment from all parties.

-When we surrender control to God, even just a little bit at a time, we can observe miraculous results and may begin to see complete resolution in relationships over the course of time.
-Of course, the ultimate result is in God’s hands.
-It may not be what we were hoping for, but He will change us and bring us to a point of acceptance and peace about it, however He chooses to resolve it.
+When we surrender our hearts and behaviors to God, we will begin to observe miraculous results in ourselves, and even in the response of others to us.
+Some may begin to see healing in their damaged relationships over the course of time.
+Of course, the ultimate results are in God’s hands and in the will others, but He will try to mend them.
+These relationships may not return to everything we were hoping for, but He will change us and bring us to a point of acceptance and peace about any improvement, or lack of it.

-In the Sermon on the Mount found in Matthew chapters 5-7.
-Jesus said quite a bit about the correct way to handle conflicts with others, doing so in loving way.
+In the Sermon on the Mount found in Matthew chapters 5-7, Jesus says quite a bit about the correct way to handle conflicts with others, and doing so in loving way.
 He also says that we will ultimately be judged by God in the same manner that we judge others.
-(Even this I take to the cross of Christ for forgiveness!)
+Now that is a scary thought!
+But remember, only Jesus is perfect, the rest of us can only claim progress.

-If, with God’s help, we can begin to put some of these bad habits behind us, and begin to extend blessings to others to meet their needs and afflictions rather than to put them down, this is what Isaiah says the Lord will do for us:
+If, with God’s help, we can begin to put some of these various bad habits behind us, and begin to extend blessings to others, meeting their needs and aiding their afflictions, rather than to putting them down, or more commonly, just ignoring them, this is what Isaiah says the Lord will do for us:

 10 If you extend your soul to the hungry